 The Disk Utility tool is like the swinging vine in the jungle of Mac—it’s always there when you need it.

-1. Find your file: The first step is to locate the ISO file on your Mac.
+Find your file: The first step is to locate the ISO file on your Mac.
 In the wild, a monkey has to find a banana before he can eat it, right?
-How To Open ISO Files Using Disk Utility: Step 1

-2. Open Disk Utility: Look for “Disk Utility” in your Applications folder under “Utilities” or simply hit Command+Space to open Spotlight Search and type “Disk Utility”.
+Open Disk Utility: Look for “Disk Utility” in your Applications folder under “Utilities” or simply hit Command+Space to open Spotlight Search and type “Disk Utility”.
 It’s your jungle machete, cutting through the thick foliage of ISO complexity.
-How To Open ISO Files Using Disk Utility: Step 2

-3. Open ISO file: Once Disk Utility is open, click on the ‘File’ option in the menu bar, select ‘Open Disk Image’, and choose your ISO file.
+Open ISO file: Once Disk Utility is open, click on the ‘File’ option in the menu bar, select ‘Open Disk Image’, and choose your ISO file.
 It’s like offering the ISO file a banana - always gets them on side.
-How To Open ISO Files Using Disk Utility: Step 3

-4. Mount the disk: After opening the file, it will appear in the left sidebar of Disk Utility.
+Mount the disk: After opening the file, it will appear in the left sidebar of Disk Utility.
 Select it and click the ‘Mount’ button.
 Hang on tight as we swing this ISO into action!
-How To Open ISO Files Using Disk Utility: Step 3 How To Open ISO Files Using Disk Utility: Step 3

-5. Access your file: Your ISO file is now as open and accessible as a ripe banana on the left sidebar of your Finder app.
-How To Open ISO Files Using Disk Utility: Step 5
+Access your file: Your ISO file is now as open and accessible as a ripe banana on the left sidebar of your Finder app.

 How To Open ISO Files Using Terminal